AndresYague/print-debug.nvim/README.md

 ## Known issues

-If using an *autopairs* style plugin it may interact negatively with this pluging, so it may be better to disable it when actively using the plugin.
+*Autopairs* style plugin may interact negatively with this pluging, so it may be better to disable it when actively using the plugin.
 Currently, `nvim-autopairs` is compatible with this plugin, so long as it is *not* lazy loaded.